Video Game / Crusader of Centy

 - Convection Schmonvection: A stage is set around and inside of an active, near erupting volcano.
 Falling into the lava only removes 1 apple (life point).

 - Disappeared Dad: Your father ain't around much.
 Don't despair.
-You have your best friend Johnny the dog and you get his sword.
+You have your father's sword and your best friend Johnny/Mac/Pochi the dog by your side.

 - You get to see him again in Heaven.
 He doesn't have a name, but he's stereotypically dad-like and refills your health.
 It couldn't be anyone else.